 - 125g (½ cup, 4½oz, 1 stick + 1 tablespoon) butter

 - 110 g (½ cup, 4oz) granulated sugar

 - 100g (½ cup, 3½) sultanas chopped

 - Beat butter, vanilla essence and sugars until fluffy.
-Add egg, beat until fluffy.
+Add the egg, beat until fluffy.

-- Stir in sifted flour, chocolate bits and sultanas, until combined.
+- Stir in the sifted flour, chocolate chips and sultanas, until combined.

 - Roll rounded teaspoons of mixture into balls.
 Place balls 3-4cm apart on a greased baking sheet.

 - Bake about 20 minutes or until lightly browned.
 Cool.

 - For cup measures: spoon the flour into the cup, heaping it up over the top, then slide a knife across the top to level off the extra.
 Be careful not to shake or tap the cup to settle down the flour or you will have more than you need.
 I use a 240ml American cup.

 - Please note that oven temperatures are given as a guideline only.
 You may need to add or reduce the suggested temperature depending on your oven.
 I baked these cookies at 360°F (180°C) for 20 minutes.

 - Brown sugar tends to form lumps, so be careful.